 In 1999, along with Francis, Miller made the move to KU to train the goalkeepers.
-He became a full-time assistant the following spring and has since helped the Jayhawks reach the NCAA Tournament eight times (2001, ‘03, ‘04, ‘08, ‘11, ‘14, ‘16, ’18), and capture KU’s first Big 12 soccer title in 2004 as well as the 2019 Big 12 Tournament title.
+He became a full-time assistant the following spring and has since helped the Jayhawks reach the NCAA Tournament nine times (2001, ‘03, ‘04, ‘08, ‘11, ‘14, ‘16, ’18, ’19), and capture KU’s first Big 12 soccer title in 2004 as well as the 2019 Big 12 Tournament title.

 A goalkeeper during his playing days, Miller trains the KU keepers along with the defenders to unite the two into a cohesive unit.
-In 2004, he was responsible for coaching the squad to the lowest goals against average in program history at 0.55 and fewest goals allowed with 13.
+In 2004, he was responsible for coaching the squad to the lowest goals-against average in program history at 0.55 and fewest goals allowed with 13.
 His duties also include serving as the program’s recruiting coordinator.

 As the Jayhawk goalkeeper coach, Miller has developed his keepers to contend for conference and national recognition.
 He trained one of the best goalkeepers in KU soccer history in Meghan Miller from 2001-04.
-Meghan, who owns a school record 0.98 goals against average, capped an outstanding career earning All-America second team honors in 2004.
+Meghan, who owns a school record 0.98 goals-against average, capped an outstanding career earning All-America second team honors in 2004.
 She was also a two-time All-Big 12 First Team performer and was named Big 12 Defensive Player of the Week on five occasions.
 Her jersey was retired in 2011 as part of the Jayhawks’ inaugural jersey retirement ceremony.

 Kat Liebetrau led the Big 12 Conference with 113 saves in 2010, while her .796 save percentage was the fifth-best mark in the league (second-best in school history) and her four shutouts tied for eighth.
 Liebetrau was recognized by the conference on Sept.
 14 as the Big 12 Defensive Player of the Week for her efforts that included 17 saves in two games.
 After three years under Miller’s guidance, Liebetrau ranked fourth all-time in Kansas history with 197 career saves while her 1.77 goals against average is fifth.

-Miller also trained defenders Holly Gault, Estelle Johnson and Caroline Van Slambrouck during his time at KU.
+Miller has trained defenders Holly Gault, Estelle Johnson and Caroline Van Slambrouck during his time at KU as well.
 Gault (2003-06) was a two-time All-American and was named to the 13-person Big 12 10th Anniversary Team in 2005-06.
 Johnson trained under Miller from 2006-09, when she was chosen NSCAA All-Central Region selection twice.
 Following her four-year career at KU, which she concluded as the program’s leader in career starts with 83, Johnson became the first Jayhawk ever drafted by a Women’s Professional Soccer (WPS) team and is currently a member of the Washington Spirit (NWSL).
 Van Slambrouck (2011-14) played to All-Big 12 First Team honors in 2014 and was an NSCAA All-Central Region First Team Selection as well that year.
 Van Slambrouck went on to play professionally in Sweden for Kungsbacka DFF.